 As soon as Chip Select (CS#) is driven high, the self-timed Page Program cycle (whose duration is t{PP}) is initiated.
 While the Page Program cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Page Program cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.

-A Page Program (PP) instruction applied to a page which is protected by the Block Protect (BP3, BP2, BP1, BP0) bits (see Table 3) is not executed.
+A Page Program (PP) instruction applied to a page which is protected by the Block Protect (BP3, BP2, BP1, BP0) bits (see Protected Area Sizes Sector Organization table) is not executed.